vedantt21/nos3-mantle/docs/wiki/Generating_NOS3_Component.md

     ![Cosmos_cmd_tlm_server](./_static/adding_nos3_component/cosmos_cmd_tlm_server_target_interface.png)

 14. Now we are ready to modify the NOS3 scripts to launch either the component checkout or launching with the normal NOS3 operations.
 First lets add the standalone checkout to the checkout script.
 The checkout.sh script can be found in **nos3/scripts/**.
 Here you will add the targets to launch your standalone checkout like sample below.
 Simply copy the syntax and change sample to your components names.
-Note, you would need to follwo the standlone checkout documentaiont to build and launch your checkout with "make launch"
+Note, you would need to follow the standalone checkout documentation to build and launch your checkout with "make launch"

     ![checkout_script_sample](./_static/adding_nos3_component/checkout_script_sample.png)